- The Civil War

 The properties on the Boscobel estate were mostly looked after by the five brothers of the Pendrell family who were devoted Catholics and loyal to the Crown.
 When Charles arrived, he was met by George Pendrell who contacted his brother, Richard, who had a farm, Hobbal Grange, nearby.
 They disguised Charles as a farm labourer, “in leather doublet, a pair of green breeches and a jump-coat … of the same green, … an old grey greasy hat without a lining [and] a noggen shirt, of the coarsest linen,” and Richard cut Charles’s hair, leaving it short on top but long at the sides.
 However, the shoes provided for him were far too small and had to be slit all around to make them fit.
 The coarse leather was to irritate Charles’ soft feet and made them bleed, causing him discomfort.

-At Madeley Court, Wolfe told Charles and Richard that his house was under suspicion from the Roundheads and therefore not safe and instead offered to conceal Charles in his barn while he and Richard scouted the Severn crossings.
-They found that the river was very closely guarded by troops so they changed their plan and decided to return Charles to Boscobel that night.
-On the return journey, they had to wade through a stream before stopping again at White Ladies where they learned Wilmot had moved to nearby Moseley Old Hall, the home of Thomas Whitgreave.
-Though greatly hampered by Charles’ sore feet, they arrived at Boscobel House, where William Pendrell was caretaker, in the early hours of 6 September.
+At Madeley Court, Wolfe told Charles and Richard that his house was under suspicion from the Roundheads and therefore not safe, and instead offered to conceal Charles in his barn while he and Richard scouted the Severn crossings.
+They found that the river was very closely guarded by troops, so they changed their plan and decided to return Charles to Boscobel that night.
+On the return journey, they had to wade through a stream before stopping again at White Ladies, where they learned Wilmot had moved to nearby Moseley Old Hall, the home of Thomas Whitgreave.
+Though greatly hampered by Charles’ sore feet, they moved on to Boscobel House, where William Pendrell was caretaker, arriving in the early hours of 6 September.

 Colonel William Careless (or Carlis), who had fought at Worcester, also arrived at Boscobel House early on that day and, at his suggestion, he and Charles spent all day hiding in a pollarded oak tree, while Parliamentary troops searched the surrounding woodland.
 The exhausted Charles slept for some of the time, supported by Careless, who was “constrained…to pinch His Majesty to the end he might awaken him to prevent his present danger”.
 Charles’s concealment in the tree proved to be the most famous incident of the escape and has been memorialised by the many pubs called ‘The Royal Oak’.

-They returned to the house that evening where Charles spent the night in a priest-hole.
+They returned to the house that evening, where Charles spent the night in a priest-hole.
 Meanwhile, another Pendrell brother, Humphrey, had been interrogated by a Parliamentary colonel, who asked if Charles had been at White Ladies.
 When Humphrey denied this, the Colonel reminded him of the £1,000 reward for information leading to Charles’s capture and of the “penalty for concealing Charles, which was death without mercy”.
 Even this massive incentive failed to have its desired effect.

 Very early on 7 September, Charles left Boscobel for Moseley Old Hall to rejoin Wilmot.
 Charles travelled on Humphrey Pendrell’s mill horse and was accompanied by all of the five brothers and Francis Yates (brother-in-law to the Pendrells).
 Soon after leaving Boscobel the horse stumbled, and Humphrey Pendrell joked that it was “not to be wondered at, for it had the weight of three kingdoms upon its back”.
 The party stopped at Pendeford Mill where Charles dismounted, electing to finish the journey on foot so as to be less conspicuous.
 Three of the Pendrells took the horse back, while Richard, John and Yates continued with Charles to the Hall.